pgsql-io/multicorn2/README.md

 Multicorn2
 ==========

 Multicorn Python3 Wrapper for Postgresql Foreign Data Wrapper.
 Tested on Linux w/ Python 3.6+ & Postgres 10 thru 14.
 Support for Postgres 14 is known to have some issues with predicate pushdown and updating.
+We are starting to try and build w/ PG15 and look at what needs improving from PG14.

 The Multicorn Foreign Data Wrapper allows you to fetch foreign data in Python in your PostgreSQL server.